JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Forward declarations

-To import forward declarations, use the `objcnames` package.
-For example, to import a `objcstructName` forward declaration declared in an Objective-C library with a `library.package`, use a special forward declaration package:
+To import forward declarations, use the `objcnames.classes` and `objcnames.protocols` packages.
+For example, to import a `objcprotocolName` forward declaration declared in an Objective-C library with a `library.package`, use a special forward declaration package: `import objcnames.protocols.objcprotocolName`.
-`import objcnames.structs.objcstructName`.

-To transfer objects between libraries, you need to make an explicit `as` cast to and from the corresponding Objective-C forward declaration.
-Consider two objcinterop libraries, one that uses `objcnames.protocols.ForwardDeclaredProtocolProtocol` and the other that has an actual definition:
+Consider two objcinterop libraries, one that uses `objcnames.protocols.ForwardDeclaredProtocolProtocol` and the other with an actual implementation in another package:

 ```ObjC
 // First objcinterop library